graphql/graphql-spec/rfcs/DeferStream.md

 * Enable a strong tooling ecosystem (including GraphiQL).
 * Provide concrete guidance to implementers
 * Provide guidance to developers evaluating whether to adopt incremental delivery

-The following is a list of incremental delivery concepts:
-* @defer: a directive specified on a fragment spread to imply de-prioritization, that causes the fragment to be omitted in the initial response, and delivered as a subsequent response afterward.
-* @stream: a directive specified on a List type field that implies prioritization of the minimum data required and de-prioritization of data completeness.
-* Path: a list of keys (with plural indexes) from the root of the response to the insertion point that informs the client how to patch a subsequent delta payload into the original payload.
-* “is_final” : true entry in the last payload under “extensions” of an incremental delivery request.

 ## Use case guidance:
 The goal of incremental delivery is to prioritize the delivery of essential data.
 Even though incremental delivery delivers data over time, the response describes the data at a particular point in time.
 Therefore, it is not necessary to reflect real time changes to the data model in incremental delivery.
 Implementers of @defer and @stream are not obligated to address interleaving mutations during the execution of @defer and @stream.